2027 Eclipse trip to Egypt

 Day 1: Arrival in Cairo - Welcome to Egypt.
 Hotel check-in, introductory talk.

-Day 2: Pyramids Tour
+Day 2: Pyramids Tour - Flight to Luxor

-Day 3: Fly from Cairo to Luxor - Luxor Temple visit
+Day 3: Luxor Temple visit

 Day 4: ECLIPSE DAY!
 Enjoy the eclipse from Luxor, then embark on a Nile Cruise